alexQueue/NumericalAnalysis/report/src/implementation.md

 ```
 where the optional ´´params´´ defines specific material properties for that edge, and the optional ´´gp´´ defines a specific amount of gridpoints at that edge.

 Using a file in this format the function  _Problem_ creates a new instance of the struct.
-This struct has three members (TODO:fix this name), _nodes_, _edges_, and the shape of the problem.
+This struct has three members (TODO:fix this word), _nodes_, _edges_, and the shape of the problem.
 The _nodes_ and _edges_ members are vectors of the structs _Node_ and _Edge_, which holds information about the specific edge and node.

-### Other files
-The remaining files just sets up a problem and calculates the solution and then plots/animates it and saves it to the ´´img´´ folder.